|

 many lines do I have?

-for me was one that stemmed from my stop-watch studies of
+second principle that emerged for me was one that stemmed

-which characters had how much screen time.
-This is what
+screen time.
+This is what I concluded:

-2. The audience
+2.

-if not more, screen time than the Villain.
+as much, if not more, screen time than the Villain.

-feel cheated because the Hero/Bonding Character relationship
+could feel cheated because the Hero/Bonding Character relationship

 will necessarily be weakened.
 But amount of screen time

-is partly a technical issue, and easy to solve if it
+is partly a technical issue, and easy to solve if it gets

-its positive emotion in the relationship between
+The audience invests its positive emotion in the relationship

-the Bonding Character and the Hero.
+between the Bonding Character and the Hero.

 Quite